PombertLab/3DFI/README.md

 ```

 #### Downloading PDB files from RCSB
 PDB files from the [Protein Data Bank](https://www.rcsb.org/) can be downloaded directly from its website.
 Detailed instructions are provided [here](https://www.wwpdb.org/ftp/pdb-ftp-sites).
 Because of the large size of this dataset, downloading it using [rsync](https://rsync.samba.org/) is recommended.
 This can be done as follows, wherein **/path/to/PDB/** should be replaced by the desired directory.
+PDB files (pdb*.ent.gz) will be located in subdirectories therein.

 ```
 rsync -rlpt -v -z --delete --port=33444